-RK Pipe and Supply sells multiple types (single, double, annular) of new and used Blowout Preventers from multiple manufacturers.
+RK Pipe and Supply offers new and used single, double, and annular blowout preventers from multiple manufacturers.
 Please see our online inventory and contact our sales department for information and quotes.

-ANNULAR-TYPE BLOWOUT PREVENTER An annular blowout preventer is installed at the top of the BOP stack (see Figure 1A) and has the capability of closing (sealing off) on anything in the bore or completely shutting off (CSO) the open hole by applying closing pressure.
+ANNULAR-TYPE BLOWOUT PREVENTER An annular blowout preventer (BOP) is a drilling equipment component that is installed at the top of the BOP stack (see Figure 1A) and has the capability of closing (sealing off) on anything in the bore or completely shutting off (CSO) the open hole by applying closing pressure.

 The sealing device of an annular blowout preventer is referred to as the “packing element”.
 It is basically a donut- shaped element made out of elastomeric material.
 To reinforce the elastomeric material, different shapes of metallic material are molded into the element.